Simplify your stack and build anything. Or everything.

 Fields Overview

-Fields are defined as an array on Collections and Globals via the fields key.
-They define the shape of the data that will be stored as well as automatically construct the corresponding Admin UI.
+Fields are the building blocks of Payload.
+They define the schema of the Documents that will be stored in the Database, as well as automatically generate the corresponding UI within the Admin Panel.

 1